 If you’re quite new to motherboards and processors (or computer hardware in general), then you might have a few general technical questions.
 So, take a look at this comprehensive FAQ section I’ve put together that’ll give you some clarity.
 Otherwise, scroll on ahead to get to the product reviews.

-Are Second Generation AMD Ryzen Chips Worth it in 2020?
+Are Second Generation AMD Ryzen Chips Worth it?

 The second-generation Ryzen line includes models like the R5 2600, released back in 2018.
 Two years later, are these processors worth buying?
 It depends.
 While chips like the R5 2600 aren’t good enough to support the latest triple AAA games at high resolutions, they perform quite well when it comes to simpler titles.
 For instance, if all you play are e-sports titles like CS: GO and/or you don’t mind gaming at lower resolutions, then I don’t see anything wrong with buying a second-generation processor.
 Plus they’re cheaper than what they used to be.